Internet of Things (IoT)

 FIDO IoT Specifications

-The FIDO Alliance IoT Technical Working Group has published a Review Draft of its IoT specification, FIDO Device Onboard (FDO) for automatic onboarding of IoT devices.
+The FIDO Alliance IoT Technical Working Group has published a Proposed Standard of its IoT specification, FIDO Device Onboard (FDO), for automatic onboarding of IoT devices.
 Learn more about the specification in the Specifications Overview and download the specification by visiting “Download IoT Specifications.”